 Fellows will be expected to spend their time equally between their UK research organisation and IIASA over the lifetime of their award.
-In addition to completing a programme of research linked to the remits of both NERC and IIASA, fellows will be required to undertake network-building activities to establish sustainable, collaborative and interdisciplinary relationships between UK and IIASA researchers.
+In addition to completing a programme of research linked to the remits of both NERC (NERC is part of UK Research & Innovation, and is the UK's main body for funding and managing research in the environmental sciences) and IIASA, fellows will be required to undertake network-building activities to establish sustainable, collaborative and interdisciplinary relationships between UK and IIASA researchers.

 Fellows are to be supported in these activities by a senior researcher who will act as both mentor to the fellow and help to facilitate network-building activities.

 Funding of £1 million is available to support research fellowships through this call.
-All fellowship awards must commence by 31 March 2020 and all fellowships supported through this call will be of three years' full-time duration.
+Fellowships supported through this call will be of three years' full-time duration.

 All fellowships may be held full or part-time, and NERC welcomes applications from candidates who wish to work on a part-time / flexible basis.
 The duration of the fellowship award will be adjusted to accommodate any extensions required as a result of any periods of part-time working.